A woman with black hair is wearing headphones and smiling towards the camera. Voice Over

 It is a common mistake to use the term “Alto” when referring to female voices with a low range of notes, when “Contralto” is actually the correct term.

-While “Alto” is often used in choral singing to describe a vocal part, it does not accurately describe a voice type.
+While “Alto” is often used in choral singing to describe a vocal part, it does not accurately describe a human voice type.

 The transition from chest voice to head voice for a contralto typically occurs around the G note above middle C, with a shift into head voice around the D note one octave above middle C.